Tim Bezbatchenko: Columbus Crew

 Bezbatchenko was named the President and General Manager of Columbus Crew on January 4, 2019.
 He was named in a joint press conference with the new coach, Caleb Porter.
 This announcement came at a significant time with the team under new ownership after a scuppered move to Austin, Texas by the previous owner.

 In only two years with the club, Bezbatchenko oversaw multiple milestones, including a new downtown stadium and training facility, along with a multi-year jersey sponsorship with Nationwide Insurance.
 He further aided the team in revamping the roster after losing multiple players due to the surrounding uncertainty regarding a move.
 Bezbatchenko oversaw the launch of Columbus Crew 2, the reserve team for the Crew that debuted in 2022.
 The club has won two MLS Cups (2020 and 2023) under his watch.

 On June 6, 2024, it was announced that Bezbatchenko would be leaving the Crew.
 He would then move to Black Knight Football Club to take the position as director of the club.

+In the Summer of 2026, Bezbatchenko returned to the club after a stint with Black Knight Football Club.